 70% of property crimes involve the use of a vehicle.
 If there is a crime in your community and you capture the license plate of the suspect vehicle, you can share that information with police and they can at a minimum run the tag and follow the lead.
 A license plate gives police a first step in investigating crime.

-Better evidence makes it more likely we can help police solve the crime.
+A more complete body of evidence makes it more likely we can help police solve the crime.

 How do you find the best system for you?